Compositories and Gleaves: Introduction

 So far, we have taken single-variable distributions to be objects in our category, while two-variable distributions are morphisms.
 Now the obvious question is, what about three-variable or $n$-variable distributions?
 In fact, it seems like the composition of a composable pair of morphisms produce more than just another morphism: if we follow the spirit of~\eqref{probglue}, it seems natural to omit the summation in~\eqref{Pcomp} and consider the three-variable distribution \be P(a,b,c)=\frac{P(a,b)P(b,c)}{P(b)} . \ee as the ``composition'' of $P(a,b)$ and $P(b,c)$.
 Recovering the usual composition~\eqref{Pcomp} is simple by just taking a marginal.

 \paragraph{Compositories.}

-It should now be obvious that we will construct a \emph{higher category} of probability distributions in which the $n$-morphisms are $n$-variable joint distributions.
+It may now be clear that we will construct a \emph{higher category} of probability distributions in which the $n$-morphisms are $n$-variable joint distributions.
 Alas, since we want the composition of two $1$-morphisms to be a $2$-morphism

-this ``higher category'' cannot be a higher category in any of the usual senses of the word~\cite{Leinster2}!
+this ``higher category'' cannot be a higher category in any of the usual senses of the word~\cite{Leinster2}.
 In fact, we will see that the composition of an $m$-morphism with an $n$-morphism along a common $k$-morphism gives an $(m+n-k)$-morphism.
 In order to emphasise this conceptual departure from (higher) categories, we will call such gadgets \emph{compositories}.
 A compository will be a simplicial set equipped with a certain compositional structure satisfying a couple of axioms; as shown in Theorem~\ref{gleavescompo}, they can also be regarded as gleaves over the simplex category $\Delta$.
 We give a precise definition in Section~\ref{seccomp}.

+Natural examples of compositories also arise in category theory: the nerve of a category is a compository in a unique way (Section~\ref{nerves}), and higher spans in a category with pullbacks assemble into a compository (Section~\ref{higherspans}).

 \paragraph{Disclaimer.} In the course of our investigations, we have completely changed our basic definitions several times over.
 While we now seem to have reasonable axioms giving rise to a nice abstract theory, it is not completely clear whether the structures that we study are indeed fundamental, and whether our definitions are appropriate in terms of the precise formulations of the technical details.
 In fact, we have some indications suggesting that at least the latter is not yet the case; for example, the somewhat strange-looking Definition~\ref{morphbicov}.
 In this sense, the present paper should be regarded as an exposition of some preliminary definitions which may be subject to change.